junxit/us-congress-bills-113/bill.md

 - **(a)** *Authorization* The Secretary and the Administrator are authorized to—
   - **(1)** support programs that will contribute to improved and sustainable Civil Registration and Vital Statistics Systems (CRVS) with a focus on birth registration as the first and most important life event to be registered;
   - **(2)** promote programs that build the capacity of developing countries’ national and local legal and policy frameworks to prevent discrimination against girls;
-  - **(3)** support programs to help increase property rights, social security, and home ownership, land tenure security, and inheritance rights for women;
+  - **(3)** support programs to help increase property rights, social security, and home ownership, land tenure security, and inheritance rights for women; and
   - **(4)** assist key ministries in the governments of developing countries, including health, interior, youth, and education ministries, to ensure that girls from poor households obtain equitable access to social programs.
 - **(b)** *Coordination with multilateral organizations* The Secretary shall coordinate with the World Bank, relevant United Nations agencies and programs, and other relevant organizations to urge and work with countries to enact, implement, and enforce laws that specifically collect data on girls and establish registration and identification laws to ensure girls are active participants in the social, economic, legal and political sectors of society in their countries.
 - **(c)** *Coordination with private sector and civil society organizations* The Secretary and the Administrator should work with United States, international, and local private sector and civil society organizations to advocate for the registration and documentation of all girls and boys in developing countries to prevent exploitation, violence, and other abuses.

 ## § 5.
 Report

-The Secretary and the Administrator shall include in all relevant congressionally mandated reports and documents the following information:
+The Secretary and the Administrator shall include in relevant evaluations and reports to Congress the following information:

-- **(1)** United States foreign assistance and development assistance beneficiaries by age, gender, and to the extent possible, marital status, location, and school enrollment status in all programs and sectors.
+- **(1)** To the extent practicable, United States foreign assistance and development assistance beneficiaries by age, gender, marital status, location, and school enrollment status.
 - **(2)** A description of how United States foreign assistance and development assistance benefits girls.
-- **(3)** All information on programs that address the particular needs of girls.
+- **(3)** Specific information on programs that address the particular needs of girls.

 ## § 6.
 Definitions

 In this Act:

-- **(1)** *Administrator* The term Administrator means the Administrator of the United States Agency for International Development.
+- **(1)** *Administrator* The term “Administrator” means the Administrator of the United States Agency for International Development.
-- **(2)** *Development assistance* The term development assistance means—
-  - **(A)** assistance under—
-    - **(i)** chapter 1 of part 1 of the Foreign Assistance Act of 1961;
-    - **(ii)** the Millennium Challenge Act of 2003 (22 U.S.C.
-7701 et seq.);
-    - **(iii)** the United States Leadership Against HIV/AIDS, Tuberculosis, and Malaria Act of 2003 (22 U.S.C.
-7601 et seq.);
-    - **(iv)** title V of the International Security and Development Cooperation Act of 1980 (22 U.S.C.
-290h et seq.; relating to the African Development Foundation); or
-    - **(v)** section 401 of the Foreign Assistance Act of 1969 (22 U.S.C.
-290f; relating to the Inter-American Foundation);
+- **(2)** *Foreign assistance* The term “foreign assistance” has the meaning given the term in section 634(b) of the Foreign Assistance Act of 1961 (22 U.S.C.
+2394(b)).
-  - **(B)** official development assistance under any provision of law; and
-  - **(C)** reconstruction assistance under any provision of law.
-- **(3)** *Foreign assistance* The term foreign assistance means any tangible or intangible item provided by the United States Government to a foreign country or international organization under the Foreign Assistance Act of 1961 (22 U.S.C.
-2151 et seq.) or any other Act, including any training, service, or technical advice, any item of real, personal, or mixed property, any agricultural commodity, any gift, loan, sale, credit, guarantee, or export subsidy, United States dollars, and any currencies of any foreign country which are owned by the United States Government.
-- **(4)** *Secretary* The term Secretary means the Secretary of State.
+- **(3)** *Secretary* The term “Secretary” means the Secretary of State.

 ## § 7.
 Sunset